-School Nurse
+UPSD School Nurse

-Notes from Nurse Cherie
+Notes from Nurse:

-Parents please stop by my office before the first day of school if your child/children have any health conditions (Asthma, Allergies, Diabetes, etc... or taking medications at school).
+Parents, please stop by my office before the first day of school if your child/children have any health conditions (Asthma, Allergies, Diabetes, etc... or taking medications at school).
 Parent and Health Care Provider Forms must be completed before any medication will be given at school.

 http://www.heart.org/HEARTORG/

 Please keep your student home if he/she is sick.
 Do not send them in to get dismissed.
 Stay home if you have a fever over 100.1 degrees, are vomiting or have severe diarrhea.
-Mild signs and symptoms can be coped with at school.
+Mild signs & symptoms can be coped with at school.
 You must be fever-free for a FULL 24 hours (without medication) before returning to school.

 Colds: start with sneezing, a runny nose, feeling tired and not well.
 Sometimes a cough, sore throat and low grade fever may also be present.
 Tylenol, ibuprofen and drinking plenty of water will help with symptoms.

-DRINKING WATER IS ALWAYS VERY IMPORTANT ESPECIALLY WHEN YOU
+DRINKING WATER IS ALWAYS VERY IMPORTANT ESPECIALLY WHEN YOU ARE SICK.

-KEEP SICK CHILDREN AT HOME!!
+KEEP SICK CHILDREN

 IS YOUR CHILD TOO SICK TO ATTEND SCHOOL?